matthew-ia/cayo/README.md

 ```

 ### Template File
-A Template file is required, and used to render all of your pages.
+The Template file is required, and used to render all of your pages.
 The output will match this file's markup, but replace the cayo placeholders with the respective markup for each page.
+Your template file should be at root of the `src` directory, and be named `__template.svelte`.
+You can change the expected name with [a config option](docs/config-reference.md#templateName).

 This file is a Svelte component, so you can also import other Svelte components or use rendering logic.
 For example, you could render certain markup only for `development` and not `production` (i.e., during `cayo dev` vs. `cayo build`).